hmarchen/S.A.T.S/README.md

 ---

-## 📅 February 27th, 2025
+## 📅 February 28th, 2025

 ### Changes Made
-- Made the app read a JSON file at the end of the login process
+- Made the app read a JSON file at the end of the login process using Expo Filesystem

 ### Plan
 - Make the app write and delete (hopefully do full CRUD operations)